Physical Spirituality

 A connective deity may express a liking for harmonies of motion and be appreciative of constructive interferences or consonances.
 A connective deity may alternatively express a preference for dissonance, instability and turbulence.

-An architective deity might enjoy the aggregational complexities of architectivity, while a connective deity might find profundity in the subtleties, harmonies and grandeur of connectivity.
+An architective deity might enjoy the aggregational complexities of architectivity, while a connective deity might find profundity in the subtleties, harmonies and grandeur of connectivity, and in the evolution and dissolution of visages.

 An architective deity may develop a taste for exactness, purity and perfection while a connective deity may develop an enjoyment of surprise, diversity and uncertainty.